Kitchen Ready Betty

 upside down pie plate

-Step 1: Turn your clean, empty pie plate over so that it's face down.
+Step 1: Turn your clean, empty pie plate upside down.
+Let it rest flat on the counter.

 foil on pie plate

-Step 2: Unroll foil long enough to extend across the pie plate, then cut and lay the sheet on top of it.
+Step 2: Unroll enough foil to extend past the pie plate.
+Cut the sheet and lay it over the upside-down plate.

 crimping foil on bottom of pie plate